How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 How are parents involved in discussions about planning for their child's education?

 Parents are able to contact the Academy at any time if they wish to discuss the progress of their child.
 The Academy also issues each child with a Student Planner.
-This ensures that parents can contact their child's House Tutor or class teacher easily and directly.
-Parent questionnaires are issued annually to parents of SEN students to gather their views.
+This ensures that parents can contact their child's Form Tutor or class teacher easily and directly.
+Parent questionnaires are issued annually to parents of SEND students to gather their views.

 How are children able to contribute their views?

-Children's views are taken into account through questionnaires and the House Council system.
+Children's views are taken into account through questionnaires, student voice and the House Council system.
 Children are always given the opportunity to discuss their progress or any other concerns they may have with their teachers, pastoral staff and support staff.
-Questionnaires are issued in the Summer Term to all SEN students to gather their views.
+Questionnaires are issued in the Summer Term to all SEND students to gather their views.

 How is learning and development provision matched to individual students' needs?

-How are the Academy's resources allocated and matched to students' SEN?
+How are the Academy's resources allocated and matched to students' SEND?

-The Academy's SEN budget is allocated by the Chief Executive Officer.
+The Academy's SEND budget is allocated by the Chief Executive Officer.
 Responsibility is held by the Principal and Senior Leadership Team.
 The curriculum is adjusted to suit the need of individual students.
-Physical resources are available to support students with SEN.
+Physical resources are available to support students with SEND.

 What specialist services and expertise are available at the Academy or accessed by the Academy?

-The Academy directly employs its own Educational Psychologist, specialist teacher in dyslexia, EWO, Careers Advisor and children's mental health specialist.
+The Academy directly employs its own Educational Psychologist, specialist teacher, EWO, Careers Advisor and children's mental health specialist.
 In addition to this the Academy has well established working relationships with many other outside agencies.

 How accessible is the Academy environment?